MSc

 Why study MSc Livestock Science at Aberystwyth University?

-• IBERS livestock-related research was worth in excess of £20 million in the last 5 years
+• The Department of Life Science's (DLS) livestock-related research was worth in excess of £20 million in the last 5 years

-• Our joint submission with Bangor University to the most recent Research Excellence Framework (REF) displayed that 78% of our research is world-leading or internationally excellent, and 97% of our research is internationally recognised
+• Our submission to the most recent Research Excellence Framework (REF 2021) displayed that 75% of our research is world-leading or internationally excellent, and 98% of our research is internationally recognised

-• IBERS has previously been awarded the Queen's Anniversary Prize for Higher and Further Education
+• DLS has been recently been awarded the 2023 Queen's Anniversary Prize for Higher and Further Education for research carried out in the department, including work on livestock parasitology.

 About this course